CFPB Support

 Standard Documents

-Every buyer receives two, standardized documents during the mortgage process: the loan estimate and the closing disclosure.
+Every buyer receives two, standardized documents during the mortgage process: the loan estimate (opens in a new window) and the closing disclosure (opens in a new window).

 Loan Estimate

-loan estimate is requested by a homebuyer of a lender(s) at the beginning of the home loan process.
+A loan estimate (opens in a new window) is requested by a homebuyer of a lender(s) at the beginning of the home loan process.
 To prepare the estimate, buyers must provide lenders the following information:

-• Buyer’s name
+- Buyer’s name

-• Buyer’s income
+- Buyer’s income

-• Buyer’s social security number
+- Buyer’s social security number

-• The property address for which the loan is required
+- The property address for which the loan is required

-• The value of the property for which the loan is required (the listing price)
+- The value of the property for which the loan is required (the listing price)

-• The desired loan amount
+- The desired loan amount

 Within three days of the lender receiving the above information, the lender will provide the buyer with a loan estimate.
 The estimate outlines the key features of the loan, including any fees a buyer will incur obtaining the loan.
 The loan estimate provides the following information:

-• Loan amount
+- Loan amount

-• Interest rate
+- Interest rate

-• Monthly payment
+- Monthly payment

-• Closing costs
+- Closing costs

-• Taxes and other costs
+- Taxes and other costs

-• Basic loan information
+- Basic loan information

 A buyer may request a loan estimate from multiple lenders in order to compare a mortgage product offered by multiple lenders.
 Make certain the same kind of loan with the same feature is requested of each lender so that a true comparison can be made.